fifth-postulate/parser-combinators/articles/java-magazine/parser-combinators.md

 On the interface of systems data often gets transformed from one form to the other.
 With the ubiquitous data-format JSON this is often unnoticed.
-One just includes a library and maybe set some annotations are done.
+One just includes a library and maybe set some annotations and be done.

 You're not always that lucky.
 Sometimes it is necessary to handle data in an unconventional, or ad-hoc, format.
 Without the crutch of a library to rely on developers need to express in code how to transform one kind of data into an in-memory representation of the model the data represents.
 This is called parsing and it is an important tool in a developer's toolbox.
 However, developers often use sub-par mimicries of actual parsers that barely do the job.